Acro748/ErinEyesTextureConverter/README.md

 ## Requirements
 * Python >= 3.8
 * PyTorch >= 1.8
-If you need GPU (CUDA) acceleration with PyTorch, please install the appropriate CUDA-enabled version manually.
-You can find the installation instructions on the [PyTorch](https://pytorch.org/get-started/locally/).
 * Dependencies are automatically installed when you run `Run.bat`.

 ## Dependencies